MoritzTh/HL_off-tumor-antigen-expression/README.md

 This repository contains all jupyter notebooks to reproduce the results of the single cell cross-organ CAR T target expression analysis from:

-**Dissection of single-cell landscapes for the development of chimeric antigen receptor T cells in Hodgkin lymphoma Gottschlich et al, 2025 (Blood)**
+**Gottschlich et al, 2025 (Blood): Dissection of single-cell landscapes for the development of chimeric antigen receptor T cells in Hodgkin lymphoma**

 The notebooks contain code for the following analyses: